Health Insurance Marketplace Navigator

 Visit HealthCare.gov and complete an application to see the coverage available in your area.
 You can also call the Health Insurance Marketplace Call Center directly at 1-800-318-2596 for more information.
 TTY users should call 1-855-889-4325.

-Learn more about tax responsibilities if you do not have health insurance.
+Learn about the taxes you will owe if you do not have health insurance.

 Need help with getting insurance through the Marketplace?

 Call us, the Navigators, at 1-855-274-5626 (toll free) from anywhere in Pennsylvania to make an appointment or to speak with a Navigator.
-We are here to help.
+We are here to help at no fee to you.

 Next Open Enrollment